aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part6-mlops.md

    3. Click on **+ New Service Connection** and select **Azure Resource Manager** in the list
    4. In the modal that appears, give the connection the name of **Azure** and select your subscription
    5. Click **OK** to close the modal
-   6. In Azure DevOps, navigate back to your build's YAML file
+   6. In Azure DevOps, navigate back to your build's YML file
    7. Copy/paste the following as the last step.
 Replace the placeholder with the name of your storage account

    ```